mindspore-lab/mindone/examples/stable_diffusion_v2/docs/en/textual_inversion_finetune.md

 pip install transformers>=4.16.0
 ```

 In addition, please prepare the tokenizer `openai/clip-vit-large-patch14` from the [huggingface website](https://huggingface.co/openai/clip-vit-large-patch14/tree/main) for the usage of `CLIPTokenizer`.
-The diretory tree of `openai/` folder should be:
+The directory tree of `openai/` folder should be:

 ```bash
 openai/